 Use of the Cottage

 Often, the proprietors will give you a welcome kit/starter pack that will get you through a day or two.
-Fresh baked scones, a small container of milk, local bread, and even a bottle of wine are common.
+Fresh baked scones, a small container of milk, local bread, and even a bottle of wine isn’t uncommon.

 Cooking and Cleaning

 Remember that others used the space before you and will likely use it directly after you too.
-Wash the plates, silverware, etc. when you arrive.
+Wash the plates, silverware, etc. when you leave.

 There may be a variety of non-perishables in the cupboards left by the owners or other tenants for you to use.
 Always check expiration dates.
-If you have leftover unopened non-perishables, you can do the same for future guests.
+If you have leftover unopened non-perishables, ask if you can leave them behind for future guests.

 Keep the place clean.
 It will be much easier when you have to leave.
 Read your rental agreement about taking out the trash and general clean up upon departure.
 Don’t leave dirty dishes in the sink or food in the refrigerator.
 It takes a lot of work turning over an apartment in just a few short hours.
 Owners of self-catering cottages really appreciate the care you take in their home.